-Our audit procedures resulted in differences when compared to the financial statements, however these were considered as immaterial and the results of our findings were reported to management.
-Accordingly, the assumptions used by management for determining the probabilities of default in relation to investment securities were not unreasonable.
+As a result of our procedures, the assumptions used by management for determining the probabilities of default in relation to investment securities were not unreasonable.

 Other information

 Management is responsible for the other information.
 The other information comprises the Annual Report (but does not include the financial statements and our auditors' report thereon), which is expected to be made available to us after the date of this auditors' report.